GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  Jesus can impart “the free gift of God [which] is eternal life in Christ Jesus” (Rom.
 6:23a) because:

-• “By his death he . . . destroy[ed] him who holds the power of death—that is, the devil” (Heb.
+• “By his death he …destroy[ed] him who holds the power of death—that is, the devil” (Heb.
 2:14);

 • “By the grace of God he [has] taste[d] death for everyone” (Heb.
 2:9b).